 Thanks to caiosba and Island Usurper for working out of the excessive cache clear problems.

-Thanks to greggles for pushing this module to stable.
+Thanks to greggles for pushing this module to stable, and for the documentation fixes.

 Thanks to omega8cc for her detailed important bug reports.